How to Make Salmon Sushi Bake

 Did you make this recipe?
 I would love to see!
 Tag me on IG @feedmi_ or TikTok @feedmi

 Spicy Salmon Sushi Bake

-- 4 cups cooked white rice
+- 4 cups white rice, cooked (short-grain sushi rice)

 - 1 lb salmon

 - ½ cup eel sauce (for dizzling & serving)

 - ¼ cup furikake